 - A. A freestanding emergency department (FSED) is a facility that is structurally separate and distinct from a hospital and provides emergency care.
 There are two types of FSEDs: - 1.
 A hospital outpatient department (HOPD), also referred to as an off-site hospital-based or satellite emergency department (ED), these may be either hospital owned or hospital affiliated. - 2.
-The second type of FSED is the independent freestanding emergency centers (IFECs). - B. The number of FSEDs is increasing rapidly with an ever-changing regulatory and health care environment.
-These facilities have various capability and capacity and the range of accepting ambulance patient is also variable. - C. For this reason, the appropriate utilization of these facilities as an ambulance destination should be at the discretion of the local agency and agency medical director.
+An independent freestanding emergency centers (IFECs). - B. The number of FSEDs is rapidly increasing in the setting of an ever-changing regulatory and health care environment.
+These facilities have variable capabilities and capacities. - C. Utilization of these facilities as an ambulance destination should be at the discretion of the local agency and agency medical director with consideration of the guidance given below.